Approximating stochastic volatility by recombinant trees: Derivation of the approximation

 This construction would provide a financial market which is asymptotically arbitrage free.
 However, a slight modification of the above procedure would also ensure that each discrete market itself is free of arbitrage.
 In our model, the discrete stochastic process

 is the approximation of the discounted price process.
-Hence, we replace the first order condition \reff{1x} by requiring that above process is a martingale, i.e.,
+Hence, we replace the first order condition \reff{1x} by requiring that above process is a martingale, that is,

 In fact, \reff{1x} and \reff{1xm} are asymptotically equivalent and both would be sufficient to prove convergence.
-However, in our numerical experimentation we observe that this modification substantially improves the accuracy of the resulting numerical algorithms.
+However, in our numerical experimentation we observe that this modification is substantially better than the nonmodified version.
+We continue by constructing $\mathbb{P}^{(n)}$ and $\hat\alpha^{(n)},\hat\beta^{(n)}$ satisfying equations \reff{1xm} and \reff{1y}--\reff{2y}.
+Indeed, by \reff{1xm} we directly calculate that